Anthonyntilelli/prewar_login_game/README.md

 This project makes use of tox for testing on Python3.6 and Python3.7.

-`detox` can be used for faster tox checking

 ```shell
 pip install tox
 pip install -r dev-requirements.txt